What Are Internal Controls?

 should be a clear separation of duties within the accounting function.
 That is, those individuals who have responsibility for and control over a particular asset should not also account for it.
 For example, the individual in the organization who handles cash receipts should not also handle accounts receivable or prepare the bank reconciliation.
 This makes it more difficult for one individual to steal the company’s assets.

-Limitations to Accounting/Internal Control System
+Accounting/Internal Control System Limitations

 No system of accounting internal control can be completely foolproof.
 This is especially true if top management is trying to override the system.
 Even if possible, the costs of completely fool proofing the system would probably outweigh the benefits derived.
 However, a properly designed and executed system can eliminate many potential problems and offer management a reasonable assurance that its policies are being carried out and that the firm’s assets are being safeguarded.